jmayank23/Caltech101-Deephys-NeuralActivity/README.md

 ### Final Notes

 This project allows you to train a model on an image classification task and then visualize the neural activity of the model using Deephys.
+The specific layers of the model that are visualized can be easily adjusted by changing the `layers` parameter when defining the Deephys model.
+This project can serve as a template to adapt to your own datasets and models, promoting understanding and interpretability in machine learning.